City Treasurer

 Mr. Stupasky is an active member of several professional organizations, including the Government Finance Officers Association (GFOA), Illinois Government Finance Officers Association (IGFOA), Association of Public Treasurers of the United States and Canada (APT US&C), and the Illinois Municipal Treasurers Association (IMTA).
 He is also a Certified Public Funds Investment Manager (CPFIM).

-A lifelong resident of Quincy, Mr. Stupasky graduated from Quincy Senior High School and earned his degree from the Graduate School of Banking at the University of Wisconsin–Madison in 2007.
+A lifelong resident of Quincy, Mr. Stupasky graduated from Quincy Senior High School and is a 2007 graduate of the Graduate School of Banking at the University of Wisconsin–Madison.
 Before joining the City of Quincy Treasurer’s Office as Office Manager in March 2023, he spent 36 years in banking—serving the last 23 years as Vice President of Commercial Loans and Business Banking.

 Mr. Stupasky is actively involved in the community.
 He is a member of the Quincy Service Club, serves as a Trustee on the Quincy Park Foundation Board, and was elected as a Commissioner on the Quincy Park Board for a two-year term in 2017.